tigerfarm/owlvc/README.md

 1. [Create a Subaccount.](#bullet1)
-2. [Create a Twilio Function to generate access tokens.](#bullet2) This function uses the subaccount SID and will use the values from the next 3 steps.
+2. [Create a Twilio Function to generate access tokens.](#bullet2)

+This function uses the subaccount SID from the previous step, and will use the values from the next 3 steps.

 3. [Create an API Key and secret key string.](#bullet3)
 4. [Create a test Twilio Function to generate TwiML to say hello.](#bullet4)